handpoint/handpoint.github.io/_posts/2017-03-14-handpoint-releases-emv-tip-adjustment.markdown

 ---
 layout: post
 title: "Handpoint Releases EMV Tip Adjustment, Leading the Way in Integrated Mobile Payments Solutions"
 date: 2017-03-14 17:00:00 +0000
 categories: press releases
+description: Handpoint enters the US hospitality market by offering EMV tip adjustment capabilities to merchants
 ---

 As restaurants and services have looked to upgrade their POS, many of them have had to